-A professional nature photographer based in North Vancouver, British Columbia, Fernando Lessa is best known for his conservation and ecology photography, documenting marine and wildlife around British Columbia and beyond.
+A professional nature image maker based in North Vancouver, British Columbia, Fernando Lessa is best known for his conservation and ecology documentation of marine and freshwater ecosystems around British Columbia and beyond.

 Outdoor storyteller is how Fernando could best be described, with acclaimed work illustrating the threatened habitats of crucial white sturgeon and salmonids in 'The Heart of the Fraser' and the first underwater photography series documenting Metro Vancouver's salmonid watersheds in 'Urban Salmon'.

-Drawing from his passion for outdoor sports — including diving and climbing — and combining his degrees in Biology (BSc) and Fine Art (MA) and working in partnership with Media Houses, Non-profits and Production companies, Fernando specializes in documenting the delicate relationship between man and mother nature.
+Drawing from his passion for the outdoor and combining his degrees in Biology (BSc) and Fine Art (MA) and working in partnership with Media Houses, Non-profits and Production companies, Fernando specializes in documenting the delicate relationship between man and mother nature.

 We follow The International League of Conservations Photographers Ethics and Principles.